coldmanck/AlphaPose/README.md

-**Note that this repo is a clone to [AlphaPose](https://github.com/MVIG-SJTU/AlphaPose) and only serves as supplementary codebase for generating human poses for [ST-HOI](https://github.com/coldmanck/VidHOI).**
+**Note that this repo is a clone to [AlphaPose](https://github.com/MVIG-SJTU/AlphaPose) and only serves as supplementary codebase for generating human poses for our [ST-HOI](https://github.com/coldmanck/VidHOI) baselines.**

 ----